Kitware/CMake/Help/dev/review.rst

 the commits proposed in a MR.  If all is well the robot silently reports a successful "build" status to GitLab.
-Otherwise the robot posts a comment with its diagnostics.  **A topic may not be merged until the automatic review succeeds.** The MR submitter is expected to address the robot's comments by *rewriting* the commits named by the robot's diagnostics (e.g. via ``git rebase -i``).
+Otherwise the robot posts a comment with its diagnostics.  **A topic may not be merged until the automatic review succeeds.**

+Note that the MR submitter is expected to address the robot's comments by *rewriting* the commits named by the robot's diagnostics (e.g., via ``git rebase -i``).
+This is because the robot checks each commit individually, not the topic as a whole.
+This is done in order to ensure that commits in the middle of a topic do not, for example, add a giant file which is then later removed in the topic.

 The automatic check is repeated whenever the topic branch is updated.
 One may explicitly request a re-check by adding a comment with the